nautes-labs/website/src/en/guide/user-guide/deployment-runtime.md

 }
 ```

 > If your account is a member of the GitLab group and has read permission to the `main` branch of the `default.project` repository, you can list deployment runtimes.

-## View Deployment Runtime Details (API)
+## View Deployment-Runtime Details (API)

+### Compose Deployment-Runtime Details Request

-1. Generate an API request example by API definition `Deploymentruntime_GetDeploymentRuntime` and add the access token as a request header.
+Compose an API request example by API definition `Deploymentruntime_GetDeploymentRuntime` and add the access token as a request header.

 ```Shell
 curl -X 'GET' \